kschoener/picsync/README.md

 - Or a slow output with a miniscule file size

 ** this program requires a folder of images and a single mp3 file

+** all images must be the same dimensions